Pseudonym-Tim/SCREENSHOTTER/README.md

 put them in borderless window mode at least!
 Fullscreen application screenshotting may be a thing in the future though!

 # TODO:
-* Make it run in the background when launched, and only start screenshotting when a hotkey is pressed
 * Freeze the screen and cancel any inputs that aren't inside the application...
 * Add a exit/cancel screenshot hotkey (Esc)